 |2017||Phoenix-RTOS 3||Real-time operating system for the Internet of Things based on a microkernel with a small code footprint, a virtual memory support, resource protection and numerous application interfaces (native, POSIX, ARINC653)|

-The different colours used in the table identify the various operating system types developed over the years.
+The different colors used in the table identify the various operating system types developed over the years.